ESSS Defined Benefit Fund

 - You can make binding and non-binding beneficiary nominations

 There is the risk that your nominated contribution rate and/or period of service may not result in a high enough benefit to sustain you in retirement.
-However, there are ways to increase your retirement benefit, which you can read about here.
+However, there are ways to increase your retirement benefit.

 How your ESSS DB Fund works

-Throughout your working life, your employer will make contributions to your ESSS DB Fund on your behalf, at a rate determined by you, generally ranging from 0% - 7%, or 8% for members who are using 'catch-up' due to periods of lower contributions or operational employees who were a member of a prior fund before 1987.
+Throughout your working life, your employer will make contributions to your ESSS DB Fund on your behalf, at a rate determined by you, generally ranging from 0% to 7%.
+There are also special catch-up contribution rates available if you choose not to contribute for a period of time or contribute less than the maximum.
 Note: not all members can contribute above 5% (i.e. some non-operational members).
-Refer to the PDS for details.
+Refer to the PDS, available on our PDS and handbooks web page, for details.

-When you want to access your benefit, provided you meet a condition of release, your benefit will be calculated using a formula which takes into account a number of elements:
+When you want to access your benefit, provided you meet a condition of release, your benefit will be calculated using a formula which takes into account a number of elements, such as your:

 When you terminate employment you have a number of options.
-Ask us about transferring2 your benefit into the Accumulation Plan, which will give you the flexibility to continue to receive employer contributions while you are still working, increase your insurance cover1, nominate beneficiaries, or purchase one of our award winning income streams.
+Ask us about transferring** your benefit into the Accumulation Plan, which will give you the flexibility to continue to receive employer contributions while you are still working, increase your insurance cover*, nominate beneficiaries, or purchase one of our award-winning income streams.

 Partnering your ESSS Defined Benefit Fund with an Accumulation Plan